stacksgov/sips/sips/sip-011/sip-011-catastrophic-failure-recovery.md

 height at which support for any legacy, broken networking code will be dropped (if applicable).

-The engineers who procure the new incompatible network version should take steps to retain backwards-compatibility with old clients and old nodes to the greatest extent possible until the upgrade deadline passes.
+The developers who procure the new incompatible network version should take steps to retain backwards-compatibility with old clients and old nodes to the greatest extent possible until the upgrade deadline passes.
 This is because at a minimum, the new incompatible node code will need to boot off of an old node's